ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 - The tool:
   - can check the asset's wallet balance, for x addresses of that wallet, using a mnemonic
   - can check the asset's wallet balance of single/multiple addresses, without the need of a mnemonic
-  - can check the CATs balance of a wallet, including ALL the addresses of that wallet, using a mnemonic
+  - can check the CATs (V1) balance of a wallet, including ALL the addresses of that wallet, using a mnemonic
-  - can check the CATs balance of single/multiple addresses, without the need of a mnemonic
+  - can check the CATs (V1) balance of single/multiple addresses, without the need of a mnemonic
-  - works with both hardened & unhardened addresses, at the same time (meaning that for a given mnemonic it will check for funds the first x hardened and unhardened addresses)
+  - works with both hardened & unhardened addresses, at the same time (meaning that for a given mnemonic it will check for funds in the first x hardened and unhardened addresses)
-  - has a lite blockchain explorer which shows the last n transactions of a given mnemonic/ address/ set of addresses; works for both the normal and CATs wallets
+  - has a lite blockchain explorer which shows the last n transactions of a given mnemonic/ address/ set of addresses; works for both the normal and CATs (V1) wallets
+  - can quickly show various information of a given mnemonic (the first x number of hardened/ unhardened addresses, the farmer address (aka the staking address) ...)

 - The tool needs:
-  - a full node database
+  - a full node database (the full node service is not mandatory)

 ## Contributors